Chocolat (group): 2012: Endorsements and One More Day

 On January 5, it was announced that Chocolat had been chosen as new models for NBA Korea.
 On January 21, through Twitter, member Tia announced that they wouldn't be going back home to celebrate the Korean New Year and would instead spend the holiday practicing for promotions for their follow-up single "One More Day".
 The track, from their I Like It EP, was penned by Korean-American songwriters Jenny Hyun and Jean T. Na, and was originally sung as a demo by Hyun and titled "Same Thing To Her".
 The first performance for "One More Day" was broadcast through KBS's Music Bank on February 3.
 The music video was then released on February 9, 2012, alongside the physical and digital single album, which included the title track, a B-side song titled "Get Up", as well as instrumentals of both songs.
 The music video shows the members performing a chair dance contrasting with the storyline involving the girls capturing the man who's deceived them and punishing him for what he's done.
 The single reached number 83 on the Gaon Weekly Digital Singles Chart.
-The song is scheduled to be used as a theme song for a movie currently being filmed in the United States.

-2013: Black Tinkerbell
+2013: "Black Tinkerbell" and Lori's introduction

 On May 29, it was confirmed that Chocolat would be releasing new material in June.
 A week earlier the members had been reported to have been filming their upcoming music video for their comeback.
 The group has since been a four-membered unit, as their former main vocalist Jaeyoon continued her absence from activities.
 The new single, "Black Tinkerbell", is about the love of Peter Pan's fairy, Tinkerbell, who stays by his side although he has found a love of his own, Wendy.
 The track was composed by Kim Euisung, a member of the group Bring The Noiz, who was inspired to write the song for Chocolat after hearing people compare them to fairies.
 The song took almost two years to be written, and the recording took six months to be perfected.
 The single also includes a B-side, "All Night Long", composed by the DWB songwriting team.

 On June 5, Chocolat performed a preview of "Black Tinkerbell" for the first time on Arirang TV's Afterschool Club.
 After a one-year-and-three-month hiatus, the group released the single and its music video on June 11, 2013 in South Korea.
 The first performance for "Black Tinkerbell" was broadcast through KBS's Music Show!
 Champion on June 13, followed by Music Bank on June 14.
 "Black Tinkerbell" reached number 81 on the Gaon charts.

-2017: Disbandment
+In October 2013, through a radio program on Arirang Radio, Lori confirmed that she was officially the new member of the group.
+She had previously appeared as an actress (Wendy) in the MV for "Black Tinkerbell" and during her time as a trainee she was supposed to debut with ChoColat, but due to her studies and college conflicts she couldn't.